Remich/blogrm/Readme.txt

 	* (DONE) completely remove bookmarks

+	* (DONE) find why there is a tab at the beginning of each file, especially in RSS-Feed
+	* get info of rss feed from config

 	* (100) USE prepared statements everywhere!!!
 	* (100) fix sqlite error in RSS-Feed
 	* (50) make tables hardcoded in